 The overall project objective is to monitor and assess current and future impacts of environmental changes - chemical as well as climatic - and their effects on the Peregrine Falcon population in Greenland.
 Hence, we aim to explore options to continue one of the longest top predator monitoring efforts in the circumpolar Arctic.

 This year the project was supported by 15.
-Juni Fonden.
+Juni Fonden

-Example from automatic camera documenting breeding success and prey choice
+Example from automatic camera documenting breeding success and prey choice - last picture before smallest young died in site 42, 2022.

 Methods and approaches